MoritzKraus/getinitBWI/README.md

 To run the code, make sure that the Python package "copy" is installed.
 Once that is ensured, simply navigate to the directory with the code and run the code by typing "python2 greedy_new.py" in your console

 # Solution
 Solution taken from the code:
-Gesamtnutzen: 74640 Nutzeinheiten \n
+Gesamtnutzen: 74640 Nutzeinheiten
 Ladungsliste 1.
-LKW: {'Mobiltelefon outdoor': 157, 'Mobiltelefon Heavy-Duty': 220, 'Mobiltelefon Büro': 60, 'Tablet outdoor groß': 283}\n
+LKW: {'Mobiltelefon outdoor': 157, 'Mobiltelefon Heavy-Duty': 220, 'Mobiltelefon Büro': 60, 'Tablet outdoor groß': 283}
 Ladungsliste 2.
-LKW: {'Tablet outdoor groß': 87, 'Tablet Büro klein': 599} \n
+LKW: {'Tablet outdoor groß': 87, 'Tablet Büro klein': 599}